Skip to main content

 How it works

-VO2 Max measures the peak capacity of your cardiovascular and respiratory systems to transport oxygen and the efficiency of your muscles to extract and utilize it.
-During exercise, your lungs take in oxygen, your heart pumps oxygenated blood through your arteries, and your muscles use that oxygen to fuel cellular respiration (producing ATP).
-The 'max' in VO2 Max refers to the point where oxygen consumption plateaus despite an increase in exercise intensity.
-This physiological process is fundamentally described by the Fick Equation: VO2 = Cardiac Output × (Arterial O2 Content - Venous O2 Content).
-Cardiac Output (the amount of blood pumped by the heart per minute) and the arterial-venous oxygen difference (how much oxygen the muscles extract from the blood) are the primary determinants.
+VO2 Max measures the peak capacity of the cardiovascular and respiratory systems to transport oxygen and how efficiently muscles extract and use it.
+Lungs take in oxygen, the heart pumps oxygenated blood through arteries, and muscles use it to fuel cellular respiration (ATP production).
+The 'max' is the point where oxygen consumption plateaus even as exercise intensity climbs.
+The Fick Equation describes the process: VO2 = Cardiac Output × (Arterial O2 − Venous O2).
+The two primary determinants are cardiac output (blood pumped per minute) and arterial-venous O2 difference (oxygen extracted by muscles).

 Example